szczyglis-dev/py-gpt/README.md

 ### Google Gemini, Anthropic Claude, xAI Grok, etc.

-To use `Gemini`, `Grok`, or `Claude` models, select the `Chat` or `Chat with Files` mode in PyGPT and select a predefined model. `Chat` mode works via OpenAI SDK, `Chat with Files` mode works via LlamaIndex.
-If you want to use `Chat with Files` mode (LlamaIndex), then remember to configure the required parameters like API keys in the model ENV config fields:
+If you want to use non-OpenAI models in `Chat with Files` and `Agents (LlamaIndex)` modes, then remember to configure the required parameters like API keys in the model config fields. `Chat` mode works via OpenAI SDK (compatible API), `Chat with Files` and `Agents (LlamaIndex)` modes works via LlamaIndex.

 **Google Gemini**